skytruong90/Building_a_Security_System-C-/README.md

 This is a security system project that I built using C++

 ## Purpose:
+To understand C++ syntax and to create a project that can handle password change and login information.

 ## Here is a Live Demo:
 https://www.youtube.com/watch?v=YY2MHgZEbME